GoSEHawks/ImgTalk/README.md

 By using this program, you acknowledge that you have read, understood, and agree to the terms and conditions outlined in this disclaimer.

+** see below images of the app use and functionality for renfrence.
+Clone, install electron and dependencies then run with "npx electronmon ." command to get started.

 ![Screenshot 2024-07-03 111257](https://github.com/GoSEHawks/ImgTalk/assets/45705923/b6f8bdbb-6fad-4e8d-afc3-33b02e55fd43)
 ![Screenshot 2024-07-03 111357](https://github.com/GoSEHawks/ImgTalk/assets/45705923/ee4971d5-5c02-42f5-ac4e-83faf5a6a33d)
 ![Screenshot 2024-07-03 111633](https://github.com/GoSEHawks/ImgTalk/assets/45705923/bf595570-07f5-46b1-8ba9-5b1e267cbe9d)